-- 2.3.17 The site lies within the Bletchley and Fenny Stratford Neighbourhood Area which was designated in May 2020. - 2.3.18 The Town Council are currently gathering evidence for the neighbourhood plan.
+- 2.3.18 The site lies within the Bletchley and Fenny Stratford Neighbourhood Area which was designated in May 2020. - 2.3.19 The Town Council consulted on emerging policy ideas for the neighbourhood plan in January/February 2024.
+Developers are encouraged to actively engage with the Town Council as part of the neighbourhood planning process.